UppuluriKalyani/ML-Nexus/Prediction Models/Laptop Price predictor/README.md

 ## File Description
 **Laptop_price_prediction.ipynb** - This Jupyter notebook contains the complete code for this project including data preprocessing, EDA, feature engineering, model building, and evaluation.

-**app.py** is the primary Python script that contains the main application logic.

 **df.pkl** - Pickle file of the processed data used in the model.

 **pipe.pkl** - Pickle file of the machine learning pipeline used in the model.